GATE Exam Pattern 2023

 GATE Paper Pattern For Humanities and Social Science (XH)

-The GATE XH paper was established, allowing students with a humanities background to apply for the exam.
-The paper is divided into three sections.
+The GATE Humanities and Human Sciences paper is divided into three sections.
 General Aptitude and B1 (Reasoning and Comprehension) are mandatory sections, and applicants must pick one of the C1-C6 options.
 The C1-C6 includes the following topics:

 - XH–C1: Economics